 What Type of Torch Should You be Using?

 Now that you know the secrets to heating a quartz banger, you should know that butane is the way to go.
-It'll make the heating up process easier.
+It'll make the heating-up process more straightforward.
 Let's talk about why.

-Propane Can Get Really HotIn the blink of an eye, propane torches get dab nails piping hot.
-They boast temperatures 1000 times hotter than what butane can achieve.
-This means you run the risk of burning your concentrate, but at the same time, you can heat your nail up really fast.
+Propane Can Get Really HotIn the blink of an eye; propane torches get dab nails piping hot.
+They boast temperatures 1000 times more desirable than what butane can achieve.
+This means you run the risk of burning your concentrate, but at the same time, you can heat your nail fast.
 Ask yourself if this compromise is worth it.

 Butane is PortableIf you need to take your rig with you, you don't have to worry about making much room.
 Butane torches are smaller than their propane counterparts.

 Butane is Safe Carbon monoxide is not your friend.
-It can wreck your health, and even lead to death.
+It can wreck your health and even lead to death.
 Guess what?
 Propane produces it.

 A Better Tasting Dab Propane comes with Ethyl Mercaptan in it.
 It smells horrendous, and you don't want it near your dab.
 It can affect its taste.
 So, what do you think?

-Although our points will help, the best thing you can do is practice.
+What's the Verdict?Although our points will help, the best thing you can do is practice.
 You have to start somewhere, don't you?
 When doing so, remember to use a butane torch.
-It's superior to propane in a number of ways.
+It's superior to propane in several ways.